 All this behaviour has produced in us a great conditioning which arises in our practice as feelings of dullness in the mind and lethargy in the body.
-And I think it is often the case that we do not treat such conditions with the importance we give to states such as depression and anxiety.
-This is mainly, I suppose, because they are not painful.
-But they are two of our biggest hindrances, sapping us of all energy so that our practice withers away.
+And I think

 We must be vigilant and know the strategies that can prevent us being overcome by such tendencies.
 Lift the spine and make such feelings the object to be observed.
 Still nodding off?
 Open the eyes and let light in, continuing to investigate the feelings.
 Still troubled?
 Stand and continue.
 Failing that, take the big, fat dog for a walk.
 And walk gently up and down, keeping that attention on the feelings in the body or in the head.
 We can be as awake within these conditions as we are when the citta is in a peaceful energetic state.
 Such states can hang around for days, but we still continue to work with them.
 We must refuse to be annihilated.